kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 = 1.6.5 =

 * Release date: 2015-02-10
-* Change in relationships, now all posts are showed, even those which have show_ui to false.
+* Changed in relationships, now all posts are showed, even those which have show_ui to false.
 * Added ability to hide custom post types on post relationships list. https://wp-types.com/forums/topic/post-relationship-doesnt-show-post-type-events-created-by-events-espresso/ using filter add_filter('wpcf_show_ui_hide_in_relationships', '__return_false');
 * Fixed a problem with deleting last children on post relationships table.
 * Added filter to allow use "?" in image url. https://wp-types.com/forums/topic/image-custom-field-is-not-storing-image-path-with-parameters/